 Backstory: When I was six I decided I wanted to be a writer, and I’ve been at it ever since.
 I started my writing career in newspapers, and I think I probably would have paid them, instead of the other way around, for the thrill of seeing my byline in print.
 As a newspaper reporter, I gravitated toward stories that allowed me to dig behind the scenes and beneath the surface, looking for questions others hadn't asked or imagined.
-For me, the job amounted to this: license to find out the things I had always wanted to know, about anything and everything that interested, touched or outraged me.
-Then, within the space and time limitations of a daily newspaper, I had the chance to mold it all into a story to pass onto others.
 I loved that work.

 When I left newspapers to write nonfiction books, I suddenly had weeks or months, rather than hours or days, to immerse myself in the inner workings of the places, characters and events I seek to understand and write about.
 I had found the greatest job I can imagine.

 Lately – in Garbology, Force of Nature, and Eco Barons – I’ve focused on narratives about the environment, sustainability and the critical issue of waste embedded in our economy and culture.
-I believe the environment to be the most important story of our age – for ourselves, and for our children.
+I believe the environment to be one of the most important stories of our age – for ourselves, and for our children.

 - Garbology: Our Dirty Love Affair With Trash